 Homunculus by Hideo Yamamoto

-Homunculus by Hideo Yamamoto, the mind that also brought us Ichi the Killer, is one of the best thrillers and psychological horror manga.
+Homunculus by Hideo Yamamoto, the mind that also brought us Ichi the Killer, is one of the best thrillers and psychological horror.
 Seven Seas recently announced that they will be releasing Homunculus with English translation in an oversized omnibus format.
+It feels very much like my favorite Japanese horror movies, and I appreciate its more nuanced approach to horror.

 The story follows Susumu Nakoshi.
 One day he’s in a lavish hotel, the next he’s living in his car.
 He is approached by the mysterious Manabu Ito, a 22-year-old medical student, who says he’s a perfect candidate for his experiment.
-He initially rejects his offer, but later accepts it when his car is towed and is in need of cash.
-In exchange for 700,000 yen, Nakoshi lets Ito drill a hole into his skull via a method called trepanation.
+He initially rejects his offer, but later accepts it when his car is towed and needs cash.
+In exchange for 700,000 yen, Nakoshi lets Ito drill into his head via a method called trepanation.
 At first, everything seems normal for Nakoshi following this experimental surgery, but this all changes when the effects kick in and he begins seeing the homunculus in every person.

 Blood on the Tracks by Shuzo Oshimi

 Blood on the Tracks by Shuzo Oshimi, the creator of The Flowers of Evil, Happiness, and Inside Mari, is one of the best psychological thrillers I’ve ever read.
-And while it’s not necessarily classified as a horror, I’m including it on this list, because it’s unsettling as well as eerie, and if you put yourself in the MC’s shoes, it’s a truly horrifying read.
-Thanks to the chain of events that occur in this series, it gets creepier and creepier as it goes on, but it’s Shuzo Oshimi’s art that further sets its dark tone.
+And while it’s not necessarily classified as a horror, I’m including it on this list, because it’s unsettling as well as eerie, and if you put yourself in the MC’s shoes, it’s a truly terrifying read.
+Thanks to the chain of events that occur in this series, it gets creepier and creepier as it goes on, but its art further sets its dark tone.

-Blood on the Tracks is about a relationship between a son, Seiichi, and his mother.
+Blood on the Tracks is about a relationship between a boy named Seiichi and his mother Seiko.
 But they don’t just have any ordinary relationship…She loves him so much she will do anything to keep him to herself and protect him, even if that means doing the most heinous and unthinkable things.
 Their extremely toxic relationship prevents Seiichi from living his life because there are no lengths his mother won’t go to to keep him under her grasp.

-You really wish for Seiichi to break out of this terrible relationship, which is ruining his friendships, opportunities, and more.
-Over the course of the chapters, it’s easy to question how someone could become so easily controlled by their mother, but Shuzo Oshimi does an incredible job at explaining the how and why behind a toxic mother-son relationship.
-To me, Blood on the Tracks is Shuzo Oshimi’s best work yet, and this is saying a lot because he’s created many series that I love.
-It’s a fast and effective read that features a horror that’s quiet yet so loud at the same time, and it’s one that will make your skin crawl.
+You wish for Seiichi to break out of this terrible relationship, which is ruining his friendships and preventing him from living a normal life.
+Throughout the chapters, it’s easy to question how someone could become so easily controlled by their mother, but Oshimi does an incredible job at explaining the how and why behind a toxic mother-son relationship.
+To me, Blood on the Tracks is Oshimi’s best work yet, and this is saying a lot because he’s created many series that I love.
+It’s a fast and effective read that features a horror that’s quiet yet so loud at the same time, and it will make your skin crawl.

 Gantz by Hiroya Oku

 Gantz is a rollercoaster of emotions, blending dark sci-fi with elements of horror that had me gripping the edge of my seat.
 The story revolves around Kei Kurono and Masaru Kato, who, after a tragic accident, find themselves in a macabre “game” of hunting aliens in futuristic gear.
-The result?
-Bloody, gory confrontations that are shocking, dreadful, and thrilling.
+The result is bloody, gory confrontations that are shocking, dreadful, and thrilling.
+Gantz may not be inherently terrifying, but if you picture yourselves in their shoes, it’s one of the scariest situations.

 What sets Gantz apart isn’t just its pulse-pounding action or the eerily unique alien designs—which are some of the most haunting I’ve come across, by the way.
 It’s the depth, the suspense, and the unexpected moments of emotion that are experienced amidst the chaos.
 The art itself is next-level; I felt as if I was in a movie.
 I could almost hear the explosions, the alien footsteps, and the sounds of their weapons.
 It’s rare for a manga to immerse in its world as much as Gantz does.

 Although there are times Gantz feels more like a hardcore action series, its horror undertones are ever-present throughout the chapters.
 If you’re looking for a visceral, cinematic experience in manga form, Gantz should be at the top of your list.
-If you’re still on the fence, here are 7 reasons why Gantz deserves your attention.
 For a more in-depth and spoiler-free review of Gantz and a look at the manga, you can also check out my video on YouTube below.
+You can also read our full review of Gantz if you still aren’t convinced.

 I Am a Hero by Kengo Hanazawa